 Michael F. McGavock, AIA

-Principal for Learning Environments
+Principal for Marketing, Director of Learning Environments

 As Principal for Learning Environments, my role is to cultivate and apply our expertise in creating meaningful learning environments, and to infuse that mission into the culture of the firm.
 My passion for how learning environments serve individuals and society is evident in the way we approach our work; the conversations we have in planning and design, the issues we explore in the process and the places that we bring to life.
 Educational facilities are one of the largest investments a community will make.
 They become centers of community.
 Architecture builds community in the way we design our buildings; through engagement in the design process and the resulting places that we create.

 When a place invites opportunities for people to engage, to create, to share their passions, or simply be inspired in ways they didn’t expect, I am repeatedly gratified by the work we do.
 I love seeing people grow into a new building that we have designed, be inspired by it and take ownership of it themselves.
 We create places within which people better themselves through education.
 It’s like a service to society, for each individual learning throughout our designs and for each community we work in.
 The clients we work with are committed to that same mission.